neel-kumar-v/DASD-Counselor-Reports/README.md

-# DASD-Counselor-Reports
+# DASD-Scheduler

- A backend admin dashboard page for counselors to view the
+A simple app to help the Downingtown STEM Academy Counseling Office manage scheduling.